GSA/notifications-api/docs/adrs/0001-establishing-adrs-for-us-notify.md

     - Requires being mindful of what can live in the public space vs. not

-## PROPOSED OPTION:  Architectural Decision Records
+## CHOSEN OPTION:  Architectural Decision Records

-I am proposing that our team adopts using Architectural Decision Records going forward for any decisions that need to be proposed or discussed that will have a significant impact on the platform.
+Our team has chosen to adopt Architectural Decision Records going forward for any decisions that need to be proposed or discussed that will have a significant impact on the platform.

 By documenting our changes in this fashion, it will improve our team's development practices and software quality in a few ways: